ohsu-qin/qiprofile-rest-client/doc/index.rst

 ************
 Installation
 ************
-1. Install the Python_ pip_ package on your workstation, if necessary.

-2. Start the `QuIP REST server`_, if necessary.
+1. Start the `QuIP REST server`_, if necessary.

-3. Add ``qiprofile-rest-client`` to your Python_ project setup.py
+2. Add ``qiprofile-rest-client`` to your Python_ project setup.py
    ``install_requires``.

-4. Update your project installation to reflect the REST client dependency.
+3. Update your project installation to reflect the REST client dependency.

 *****